dzwiedziu-nkg/lamp/README.md

-# lamp
+# Lamp
-Lamp controller for disabled persons
+Lamp controller for disabled persons.

+## Content
+arduino/ - software for Arduino Pro Mini with ESP01 module apk/ - software for Android